 But after getting the logistics of waste collection working for the 100-toilet pilot, Loowatt is getting ready to scale up.
 “Our objective basically is to be the main sanitation provider for the whole city of Antananarivo, probably in five to ten years,” says Segretain.
 To be an economically sustainable business there, Loowatt needs to service about 5,000 customers, which is the target for the next two years.
 Gardiner thinks Loowatt can reach double that number by 2019, something she sums up as “ambitious but possible”.

-If we’re trying to make growing and eating food a local issue, then why not our poo processing too?
 Does Loowatt’s approach have the potential to change how the world processes its waste?
 The company is working on introducing the concept to other countries – in Africa, Asia and Europe.
 In the UK, for example, Loowatt toilets are already being used at festivals and outdoor events, generating good revenue.
 “Here in Madagascar, the average price we can charge people to use our toilets is £3 a month,” Segretain says.
 “In the UK, with our festival toilets, if people pay as they go, they pay £3 per use.
 It’s a completely different scale.”

 For now, Loowatt’s UK-generated waste ends up at existing industrial treatment plants, not little hyperlocal biodigesters, as in Antananarivo, pumping out compost.
 But, for Waltner-Toews, the idea of waste processing becoming more local is not that far-fetched.